Mary Monck: Works

-On her deathbed she wrote some very affecting verses to her husband, which are not included in her works, but which were printed in George Colman and Bonnell Thornton's anthology Poems by Eminent Ladies.
+On her deathbed she wrote verses to her husband, which are not included in her works, but which were printed in George Colman and Bonnell Thornton's anthology Poems by Eminent Ladies.
+Some critics consider Verses written on her death-bed at Bath to her husband at London to be her most famous and moving work, expressing her love for her husband and the relief she felt while escaping the long and painful illness she was suffering from.